 Not sure what a carb is?
 Here’s the basic definition:

-To reiterate: carbohydrates are ALL the foods either made up primarily of sugar or those that convert to sugar in your system, including starches like potatoes, bread and pasta.
+Carbohydrates are ALL the foods either made up primarily of sugar or those that convert to sugar in your system, including starches like potatoes, bread, and pasta.
 Things like candy and muffins are obvious carbohydrates, but many are not so obvious.

-- Fiber does the trick—high fiber content in a food (more than 5 grams per serving) can reduce the impact of the carbohydrate of that food on your BG (blood glucose)
+- Fiber does the trick.
+High fiber content in a food (more than five grams per serving) can reduce the impact of the carbohydrate of that food on your blood glucose.

-As a diabetic, it’s critical for you to be aware of the carbohydrate content of your food, because limiting carbohydrates is an important tool for regulating both your daily BG levels, and your A1C over time.
+As a person with diabetes, it’s critical for you to be aware of the carbohydrate content of your food because limiting carbohydrates is an important tool for regulating both your daily blood glucose levels and your A1c over time.